You’ve just poured your heart and soul into creating an epic blog post your audience will love.

 But it’s not just sitewide links that make a difference.
 The page itself should have links too.
 Moz’s research shows a high degree of correlation between a top-ranked page and a page-specific link.

-Interlinking pages within your website aren’t considered external links, but they do improve your site’s structure and optimization.
+Interlinking pages within your website aren’t considered external links but improve your site’s structure and optimization.

 Besides, there’s the freshness factor to consider.
 When a page acquires new links, it instantly signals relevance to the algorithm, improving its potential in the SERPs.